nilsTI/Dabbsson_control/README.md

 ## Why?

-From my point of view, the DBS2300 is a good product.
+From my point of view, the DBS2300 and DBS3000B are good products and I am very happy.
 The only disadvantage is that only the official app can be used for communication.

 Using the powerstation just with the Dabbsson app (pressing stupid buttons) is not what I needed.
-I wanted to automate switching the power outputs according to the current input and battery load.
+I wanted to automate switching the power outputs according to the current inputs and battery state of charge.

 In addition to that I don´t want my devices "calling home".
 That was something I observed while I did my first investigations using Wireshark.
 Unfortunately all traffic was encrypted.

 ## Setup

 Therefore after getting control (see "What to do?")
 I am using a Raspberry Pi Zero W to control the powerstation.
 The Rpi creates an WiFi Access Point to which the DBS2300 connects.
-The Rpi does not provides internet access over the wifi interface.
-The Rpi is connected to my network and provides a HTTP-server to access the data or to control the device.
+The Rpi does not provide internet access over the wifi interface.
+The Rpi is connected over a usb-to-ethernet-adapter to my home network and provides a HTTP-server to access the data or to control the device.

 ## What to do?